gitbls/pistrong/README.md

 * **postconf** or **post-configure** creates
     * `/etc/sysctl.d/92-pistrong.conf` if configuring a VPN Server or `/etc/sysctl.d/.92-pistrong.conf` if configuring a Client.
 On the server, this enables IPV4 forwarding between the VPN and the LAN.
 The Client version is for reference only and not used since it starts with a ".".

-If you know that your distro is carrying strongSwan 5.8.0 or greater, and it has been built with --enable-systemd, you can install strongSwan from your distro and skip the download, preconf, make, and install phases.
-In this case, just use `sudo InstallPiStrong prereq` followed by `sudo InstallPiStrong postconf`.

 ## makeMyCA

 makeMyCA builds a complete CA configured for use with iOS, Windows, and Linux clients.
 makeMyCA prompts for all the configuration information and provides explanations of each item.
 In addition to the necessary Certs, makeMyCA also creates

 * `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for iOS, Windows, and Linux client VPN connections
-* `/etc/swanctl/pistrong/CA-iptables` required iptables addition.
+* `/etc/swanctl/pistrong/CA-iptables` required iptables addition for IPV4 routing to work.
 See Firewall Considerations section below

 ## Resetting Everything

-If you want to completely delete and reset the CA, and the whole strongSwan/pistrong directory tree, you can do that relatively easily. *This will completely invalidate all user certs!*
+If you want to completely delete and reset the CA, you can do that relatively easily. *This will completely invalidate all user certs!*

-* `sudo systemctl stop strongswan` - Stop the strongswan service
+* `sudo pistrong service stop` - Stop the strongswan service
 * `sudo pistrong deleteca` - Deletes Everything
 * If things are **really confused**, you can go even further and do:
     * `sudo pistrong config --list > ~/old-pistrong-config.txt` &mdash; Save the old settings for reference